JinmingZhuang/Paper_record/README.md

 2) Procedure: <br>
 A. Loop transformation:<br>
 Use vector to present loop space: <br>
+If the iteration space of Snew is sparse, a non-singular T can always be decomposed to H and U where H is a lower triangular matrix with positive diagonal elements and U is a unimodular matrix U. U * Sold is always a dense space which keeps the lexicographical order.<br>
 ```sh
 Sold = [ 0, 1 ]    in which [ 0 ]  represents j loop and [ 1 ] represents i loop
        [ 1, 0 ]             [ 1 ]                        [ 0 ]